 Prominent historical visitors to the Berlin Mosque

-Including Nobel laureates Albert Einstein, Thomas Mann and Herman Hesse
+Including Nobel laureates Albert Einstein, Thomas Mann and Hermann Hesse

 The German daily newspaper Der Tagesspiegal published a large-spread feature entitled Berlin in den 20er jahren or ‘Berlin in the 1920s’ in its issue for 1st October 2017.
 It contained an item about the Berlin Mosque reproduced from 23 March 1929 entitled Halbmond über Wilmersdorf or ‘Crescent over Wilmersdorf’.